-- Acoustic monitoring protocols: An Acoustic Spatial Capture-Recapture (ASCR) training workshop was presented to researchers at UQ.
-This acoustic technique allows researchers to determine the population size of, and fine-scale habitat use by target frog species in wetlands where conventional methods are too intrusive and/or unlikely to yield accurate data (Action 6). - Assessing the impact of interspecies competition on Wallum Sedge Frog populations: Research on the distribution of Wallum Sedge Frog and competitor species Eastern Sedge Frog with a specific focus on assessing acoustic competition using rhythm analysis (Actions 3 & 6). - Ongoing: Frog acoustic data from 28 ponds across Aura (retained and created) are currently being collected for further analysis during 2022/23 in support of recovery actions 1 (Identify and assess essential habitat), 2 (Protect wallum frog populations and manage habitat) and 5 (Rehabilitate degraded wallum frog habitat).
+- Acoustic monitoring protocols: An Acoustic Spatial Capture-Recapture (aSCR) training workshop was presented to researchers at UQ.
+This acoustic technique allows researchers to determine the population size of, and fine-scale habitat use by target frog species in wetlands where conventional methods are too intrusive and/or unlikely to yield accurate data (Action 6). - Survey efficiency analysis how best to survey wallum frog abundance: Traditional manual calling surveys were carried out to compare frog population estimates obtained with that of the aSCR method.
+Analysis is underway to extend this comparison to encompass a greater number of ponds and survey dates for a more robust evaluation of the two techniques (Action 6). - Assessing the impact of interspecies competition on Wallum Sedge Frog populations: Research on the distribution of Wallum Sedge Frog and competitor species Eastern Sedge Frog continues including the physical and chemical environmental conditions associated with frog distribution (Actions 3 & 6). - Community events: Outcomes of research activities were shared with participants at World Wetland Day events at Aura (Action 4). - Ongoing: Frog acoustic data from 28 ponds across Aura (retained and created) are currently being collected for further analysis during 2021/22 in support of recovery actions 1 (Identify and assess essential habitat), 2 (Protect wallum frog populations and manage habitat) and 5 (Rehabilitate degraded wallum frog habitat).